-This is a blog about drinking chocolate and follows the life of our reviewer Merkel Marmaduke through the cafes of Adelaide, SA and elsewhere, while he searches for the ultimate hot chocolate.
+This is a blog about drinking chocolate and follows the life of Merkel Marmaduke through the cafes of Adelaide, SA and elsewhere, while he searches for the ultimate hot chocolate.
 Check this blog out for hot chocolate reviews, hot chocolate news and a whole lot of nonsense about finding a good hot chocolate.
 This blog can be accessed from the ChocAdelaide Android app.

 Friday, July 22, 2011

 Lachlan Colwill wrote an opinion piece on page 40 of the July edition of The Adelaide Review discussing the relative merits of food bloggers and journalists.
 He suggests that for reviewers "an expansive knowledge of classic and modern fine dining should be on the resume".
 He also suggests that bloggers receive "freebies for good reviews, basically bribes" and this extends to bribes from producers and suppliers.
 I am obviously missing out!
 The article was peppered with unedifying rhetorical questions such as, "who deserves more respect, the journalist or the blogger?".
 Given the standard of Lachlan's journalism, by his own argument his culinary skills must be excellent, so I wandered along to Grace where he provides his expertise as a Chef.

 Grace is split into two areas "The Bar" has bar seating and "The Establishment" is a naturally lit area at the back with restaurant style dining.
 There are different menus for both areas but patrons can order from either at the bar.
 The emphasis is on grazing style meals.
 I will not comment on the barramundi or the beef tortilla because my fine dining resume does not pass muster.
 I think I should be permitted to discuss the hot chocolate as I have reviewed more than 700 of these drinks and this humble reviewer is the most viewed food blogger in South Australia on Urban Spoon.